Labrys: Lesbian symbol

 In the 1970s, the labrys was adopted by the lesbian community, as a lesbian feminist symbol, representing strength and self-sufficiency.
 The symbol is described to represent a butterfly and the labia, and is seen as an embodiment of the female spirit.

-The lesbian flag, created in 1999 by Sean Campbell depicts a labrys superimposed on an inverted black triangle and set against a violet background.
+The lesbian flag, created in 1999 by Sean Campbell, depicts a labrys superimposed on an inverted black triangle and set against a violet background.

+The labrys has been seen as having been co-opted by the trans-exclusionary radical feminism movement in the early 2000s, but some trans lesbians have since reclaimed the symbol.

 The labrys is incorporated into the logo of The Charlotte Museum, a lesbian museum in Auckland, New Zealand.
-In Kyrgyzstan, "Labrys" is an LGBT rights organization.
+"Labrys" is the name of an LGBT rights organization in Kyrgyzstan.
 The group's goal is to improve the quality of life for all LGBT individuals in their country as well as Central Asia.
-Similarly, "Labrisz" is an association in Hungary for lesbian and bisexual women.
+Similarly, Labrisz is an association in Hungary for lesbian and bisexual women.

-Culture

-The double axe is used by Cretan folklore preservation societies and associations both in Greece and abroad, on occasion with the spelling "lavrys" reflecting modern Greek pronunciation.

-Film

-In the 2025 film Lesbian Space Princess, the labrys is the "most powerful weapon known to lesbian kind".
-It serves as both a weapon and a symbol of lesbian power.